shuwang1/interference-cancellation/README.md

-# interference-cancellation
+# Snap Interference Cancellation
-### Snap Blind and Semiblind Multiuser Detection and Interference Cancellation
+### Snap Blind or Semiblind Multiuser Detection and Interference Cancellation

 Interference cancellation (IC) is the strategy for forming an estimate of incurred interference, like intersymbol interference (ISI), co-channel interference (CCI), adjacent channel interference (ACI), etc., and subtracting it from received signals before detection.
 Though it has intensively been investigated over the last decades, its commercial applications